LakshmiRadhakrishnan09/AWS-Security-Specialist/Extras.md

 - SAML 2.0 federation ( Corporate Identity) : For federated Human identities

 **How authentication works in AWS**: Credentials taken.
 Request signed with hMac(or hmax ??) signature.
 Service validates the signature(Authentication).
 Validates Policies( Authorization).
+Caller account and Destination Account both need to allow access.

+**Policies**
+IAM policies attached to IAM principal or identities(users, roles) .
+What can this identity do?
 Policy Statement: Effect(Allow or Deny), Action(sqs:*), Resource( arn of resource this policy is applicable)

-An organization may have many AWS accounts.
+**Working across accounts**
+- Resource Based Policy: IAM policies attached to a resource.Who can access this resource? eg : S3 bucket policy.
+Policy Statement: Effect, **Principal**( Who can take this action), Action, Resource
+- Assume role: Role trust policy attached to an IAM role in destination account.
+It states who can assume this role.
+  Effect: Allow, Action: stsAssumeRole, Principal: Account B. Source Account A ->  Caller IAM role should allow to assume cross account role in B.

+  **AWS Organizations**
+  To manage multiple accounts